codythompson/class-builder-js/README.md

 }); // prints out 'tubular'
 ```

+### required args

-6. Want to insist that certain values be provided?
+Want to insist that certain values be provided?
 You can do that too with the require function.

 ```javascript
 ClassBuilder.new('MyAwesomeClass');